All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 exercised supreme power in the city, usually for a short period of time.

-In order to avoid the intense strife so common in Italian civic life, very often the podestà was a foreigner.
+In order to avoid the intense strife so common in Italian civic life, the podestà was a foreigner.

-Windows of the main hall in Palazzo del Capitano
+Windows of the main hall of Palazzo del Capitano

 Coats of arms: (upper left corner) Palazzo del Popolo: Pope Honorius III; (lower left corner) Palazzo del Popolo: Pope Martin V;